Peterfrontenddev1/Repeating-linear-gradient/README.md

 # Repeating-linear-gradient
-How to repeat a linear gradient pattern
+How to repeat a linear gradient pattern.
+I learnt the best way to Set a repeating linear